BLC @ UW

 In addition to teaching law and legal skills, the BLC also organises the Central and Eastern Europe Moot Court Competition.
 The CEEMC enjoys the patronage of the European Court of Justice and the Centre for European Legal Studies at the University of Cambridge.
 The CEEMC’s judicial bench regularly includes two Advocates General from the CJEU (AG Sharpston and AG Bobek), Judge Alexander Kornezov of the EU General Court and a wide range of other EU law experts.

-Study the most important areas of English and EU law, with particular focus on commercially relevant issues.
+Study the most important areas of English law, with particular focus on commercially relevant issues.
 Familiarise yourself with the most common choice of governing law in international contracts.

 We help you develop a wide-ranging skills portfolio and monitor your progress on an ongoing basis.
 The skills and experience you acquire will help you stay ahead of the pack in the race for employment.